Avalanche, Senators to play 2 regular-season games in Sweden

-NEW YORK (AP) -- The Colorado Avalanche and Ottawa Senators will play two games in Sweden next season, the NHL's first regular-season games in Europe since 2011.
+The Colorado Avalanche and Ottawa Senators will play two games in Sweden next season, the NHL's first regular-season games in Europe since 2011.

 The NHL and NHL Players' Association on Friday announced their new Global Series games Nov.
 10 and 11 in Stockholm.
 This is the NHL's sixth trip to Europe and the seventh and eighth games played in Sweden.